 What is a Pipe Wear Pad?

 A pipe wear pad is a type of pipe support used to isolate the main pipe surface from direct rubbing with structural surfaces.
-By installing these on outside pipe surfaces, wear pads for pipe reduces the metal-on-metal damage.
+By installing these on outside pipe surfaces, wear pads for pipe reduce the metal-on-metal damage.
 Piping wear pads basically replace the contact point from the main pipe to the wear pad material.

 What are the Materials used for Pipe Wear Pads?

 Wear pads for pipes can be made of metallic or non-metallic/composite materials.
-Depending on the requirement and temperature of the piping surface, wear pad material is decided.
+Depending on the requirement and temperature of the piping surface, the wear pad material is decided.
 Common wear pad materials for piping systems are:

 - Carbon Steel (Used with CS pipes)